danschef/gear-detector/README.md

 test_data=./imagery/test_data/cropped/process-data
 ```

 The checkpoint is a timestamp that is appended to the model name in data/models.
 Whenever you start a training a new model is created.
 If you want to use a trained model for a prediction, make sure to pick the correct timestamp and update the above mentioned part in src/config.ini.

+Make sure your test images are located in a *subfolder* of the test_data folder referenced in src/config.ini.

+*Wrong*
+./imagery/test_data/cropped/process-data/my-image-001.tif

+*Correct*
+./imagery/test_data/cropped/process-data/my-folder/my-image-001.tif